 \subsection{Preliminaries}

-In our analyses of this section (and also in \Cref{sec:hd}) we will often ignore multiplicative factors in $k$.
+In our analyses of this section (and also in \Cref{sec:hd}) we will treat $k$ as a constant.
 We define the following notation to denote that the inequality holds up to multiplicative factors that depend only on $k$.

 \begin{definition}[Hiding $k$: $\le_k$] We write $f(x) \le_k g(x)$, if and only if there exists a function $h(k) \ge 0$ such that $f(x) \le h(k) g(x)$. \end{definition}